ToniCzyrnik/ToniCzyrnik.github.io/content/blog/sea-water-splitting/index.md

 Ensuring the predominance of the Oxygen Evolution Reaction (OER) over the Chlorine Evolution Reaction (ClER) in seawater electrolysis can be achieved through strategies that exclude chlorine from the reaction.
 Employing electrocatalysts that lower the activation energy required for OER can make it more energetically competitive, reducing the window in which ClER can occur.
-Additionally, designing selective membrane systems or modifying the electrolyte composition to physically or chemically inhibit chlorine ions from reaching the anode can minimize or prevent the occurrence of ClER.
+Additionally, designing selective membranes or modifying the electrolyte composition to physically or chemically inhibit chlorine ions from reaching the anode can minimize or prevent the occurrence of ClER.

 <figure>
 	<img src="./green_future.png" alt="" height=auto width="400"/>